MaryanGelle/Productivity/readme.md

 ## Footer

 - ## Social Media Link
-  - Social media links is used to connect our users from our website towards our social media (Facebook, Twitter, Instagram and Linkedin).
+  - Social media links are used to connect our users from our website towards our social media (Facebook, Twitter, Instagram and Linkedin).
 It has a purpose to connect with my users and also to promote engagement online.
-  - The icons is used instead of just typing out the name of social media, this is because the visual appeals more to my users.
+  - The icons are used instead of just typing out the name of social media, this is because the visual appeals more to my users.
   - Correct sizes of the icons are used that is responsive in all device sizes.
     \*All our pages includes a footer at the bottom of the page, it is consistent and easy accessible to my users.
 - ## Copyright information

   - At the bottom of my footer a copyright information is created for legal protection and ownership purpose.
-  - It creates proffessionalism and trust.
+  - It creates professionalism and trust.
 Users will view my website as credible.

     <div align="center">
       <img src="assets/readme-images/footer.png" style="background-color: black" alt="Horizon Photo">